About Little Lost Travel

-I’m the founder of Little Lost Travel, a travel blog about Scotland.
-I’m a UK-based travel writer and nature lover who has spent over a decade exploring Scotland’s natural landscapes.
+I’m Francesca, a UK-based travel writer who has spent over a decade exploring Scotland’s natural landscapes.

 A Scotland Travel Blog

 Rugged mountains, mirror-like lochs, dramatic scenery….
 There’s nowhere quite like Scotland.
 I’ve been exploring the country’s great outdoors for over a decade, and I return as often as I can, multiple times a year!
 I’m a non-driver, so most of my itineraries are car-free and rely on public transport or small group tours.
-I focus on easy outdoor activities in Scotland that anyone can do.
+I focus on easy outdoor activities in Scotland.

 My favourite place in Scotland so far?
 The Isle of Arran.
 It has everything from dramatic mountains to whisky distilleries and resident seals.
 Have a look at some of my most popular posts about Scotland: